getbouncer/apidocs/card-scan/ios-integration-guide/README.md

 Follow the [Carthage instructions for building for iOS](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos)

+{% endtab %}
+{% endtabs %}

 ## Set up permissions
 CardScan uses the camera, so you'll need to add an description of camera usage to your Info.plist file:

 ![XCode iOS camera permission](../../.gitbook/assets/ios_configure_camera_permission.png)

 The string you add here will be what CardScan displays to your users when CardScan first prompts them for permission to use the camera.

 ![iOS camera prompt](../../.gitbook/assets/ios_camera_prompt.png)